 Cotton thermal underwear is readily available in nearly any retail outlet, and can usually be found for reasonable prices.
 The problem is that it is not a very good insulator when it becomes wet.
 As soon as you exert yourself and begin to sweat, cotton becomes compromised as a thermal layer.

-It can definitely be tempting to spend a little less and go with cotton thermal underwear, long johns, you name it, but trust us.
+It can definitely be tempting to spend a little less and go with cotton thermal underwear, long johns, you name it, because cotton is so darn comfortable against the skin.
+But trust us, cotton does not perform well from a thermal standpoint.
 If you are at all active, you will find that cotton really doesn’t do the job.
 The second it gets a little damp, even from just some body moisture, it becomes quick ineffective and even dangerous in the wrong setting.

 Our other issue with cotton is that it tends to retain odor once it has taken any on.
 It is very hard to shake a body odor scent in cotton, once it has it.
 We know that gotten feels nice against the skin, which is why so many people like to use it.
 But when conditions get really cold or nature throws some bad weather at you, cotton tends to fail.

 Best Thermal Underwear Brands and Products

 Patagonia Thermal Underwear